Lord Chaitanya's and Nityananda's "Mercy Cases": Realizing Our Ineligibility

 I thought of this blog while offering mangal arotik (early morning public worship ceremony) at the Temple this morning which I do twice a week.
 During the years I lived in Temples I was mainly a pujari (priest who looks after the Temple Deities or forms of God) and cook.
 After so many years, I am quite comfortable in this arena and love the beauty of the altar, the Deities and their opulent paraphernalia, and of course the many services like bathing and dressing them.
 I also don't mind being in front of people, which pujaris often are, as in doing arotik and other public ceremonies like bathing of the Deities or abhishek.
 Whatever service I do, I try to do it on behalf of the devotees, praying for ever increasing devotion.
 I feel the years I spent in what was a very focused and intense service has given me much of my spiritual foundation, and "staying power" as a devotee.

 At the same time there were things about it that were very challenging.
-For instance, trying to recruit devotees to help with the worship could be time consuming, and discouraging since few wanted to help being busy with other services.
-This meant I often had an over abundance of service which ideally would have been shared by many devotees.
+For instance, trying to recruit devotees to assist with the worship could be time consuming, and discouraging, since few wanted to help, being busy with other services.
+This meant I often had an over-abundance of service which ideally would have been shared by many devotees.
 Fortunately I didn't become resentful or blame anyone, though it was a path to "burn out" as very few can major in "emergency devotional service".
-And being on the altar, one often hears the chanting of devotees "japa"--both new and older--perhaps more then they do!
-All kinds of strange holy names or pronunciation could be heard, and also devotees "nodding out" or falling asleep.
+And being on the altar, one often hears the chanting of devotees "japa"--both new and older devotees--perhaps more then they do!
+All kinds of strange holy names or pronunciation could be heard, and also devotees "nodding out," or falling asleep.
 This could be an opportunity to criticize devotees, or think badly of them.
 Realistically, this is always a challenge we may face among any group of people.

 When we begin anything new, or in the first stage of a relationship with someone, there is often a "honeymoon" stage when we are carried along by the newness, and our beginning tendency to project our ideal, and overlook the faults or shortcomings.
 If Krishna hadn't created this energy of "newness" we would likely never try anything new, or have loving relationships with others.
 From this angle of vision, the "honeymoon" energy is a good thing, though it doesn't last.